C R G CRG Reports Exterior Engine 1967 Model ID

 After much research, CRG is pleased to publish a comprehensive list of 67-69 Camaro axle codes.
 The CRG has researched a number of axle codes that were not documented, along with better descriptions of the axle applications and compiled the information in this listing.

-There were three axle center section casting numbers used for 67-69 Camaros (and all three were also used in Novas).
-67, 68, and most 69 cars received either the 10-bolt 3894859 housing or 12-bolt 3894860 housing.
-Later 69 (after 08A) cars could have received the 12-bolt 3969341 housing.
+There were four axle center section casting numbers used for 67-69 Camaros (also used in 68-70 Novas).
+67, 68, and most 69 cars received either the 10-bolt 3894859 housing or 12-bolt 3894860 housing and had a two letter axle code.

 Notice that there is no specific year included in the axle assembly code.
 While some axles can be traced to a specific year solely on the basis of a rarely used application code, there are other axles stamped with a code that was used for multiple years.
 In order to trace an axle to a specific year, it is advisable to also check the carrier casting number and casting date code.
 The casting date is normally located on upper portion of the center section casting, as illustrated in the sketch below: